As a current Green Belt student, I am finding that my peers that have experience in the area tend to take shortcuts. How do I prevent this?

 If they are your peer, unless you want to hold them accountable, there isn’t anything you can really do.
 Focus on your own learning and development, and when an opportunity arises to say something about skipping steps then seize it.

-Tracy is a Managing Partner at GoLeanSixSigma.com, the co-author of The Problem-Solver’s Toolkit and co-host of the Just-in-Time Cafe.
+Tracy is a Master Black Belt at GoLeanSixSigma.com, the co-author of The Problem-Solver’s Toolkit and co-host of the Just-in-Time Cafe.
 She is also a Lean Six Sigma Green Belt Instructor at UC San Diego and teaches in San Diego State University’s Lean Enterprise Program.
 For almost 20 years, she has helped leading organizations like Washington State, Charles Schwab and GE build problem-solving muscles.